Yadira44/arduino_pitch_clock/README.md

 ## Overview
 MLB pitch clock made at home with an arduino.
-This pitch clock simulates 3 rules + game control
+This pitch clock simulates 3 rules + game control:

 1) 30 seconds between batters
 2) 15 seconds between each pitch with no runners on base